Ru (upper garment): Ming dynasty

-Following the end of the Yuan dynasty, the wearing of zuoren in women's clothings persisted in the Ming dynasty for at least Chinese women who lived in the province of Shanxi.
+Following the end of the Yuan dynasty, the wearing of zuoren in women's clothing persisted in the Ming dynasty for at least Chinese women who lived in the province of Shanxi.
 Ming dynasty portrait paintings showing Chinese women dressing in zuoren jackets appeared to be characteristic of ancestral portraits from the province of Shanxi and most likely in the areas neighbouring the province.